A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: The Proposed Discretization of the Second-Order TGV

-In order to set up the new discrete TGV functional, we first discuss the required ``building blocks''. \begin{enumerate} \item{\it{Staggered grid domains of the discrete images}}: Staggered grids are defined.
-These sets are essential to define the elementary operators required by the new discrete TGV. \item {\it{Partial difference operators}}: For a given image defined on a staggered grid domain, we explain how we determine the staggered grid domain for the images that result from applying operators to the given image.
-Consequently, differentiation operators on different staggered grid domains are defined, in particular primal first- and second-order discrete derivatives ($\mathcal{D}^{new}$, $\mathcal{E}^{new}$, $\mathcal{D}^{2new}$).
-Boundary conditions and grid domains of the images resulting from the new primal operators are determined. \item {\it{Dual difference operators}}: The negative adjoint operators of ($\mathcal{D}^{new}$, $\mathcal{E}^{new}$, $\mathcal{D}^{2new}$) which are first- and second-order divergence operators ($\text{div}^{new}$, $\text{div}^{2new}$) are derived by enforcing a discrete Gauss--Green theorem.
-In particular, the associated boundary conditions and grid domains for the images resulting from the new dual operators are determined. \item {\it{Grid interpolation}}: In order to design a discretization for TGV with some rotational invariance properties, domain conversion operators are defined.
-Staggered grid domains and boundary conditions of images obtained from these operators and their duals are studied. \item {\it{Proposed model and its Fenchel--Rockafellar dual}}: The new proposed discrete TGV model is formulated.
-For this model, a dual formulation is given. \end{enumerate} The ``building blocks'' will be realized in the following.
+To establish the new discrete TGV functional, we first discuss the required ``building blocks''. \begin{enumerate} \item{\it{Staggered grid domains of the discrete images:}} Staggered grids are defined.
+These sets are essential to define the elementary operators required by the new discrete TGV. \item {\it{Finite-difference operators:}} For a given image defined on a staggered grid domain, we explain how {to} determine the staggered grid domain for the images {resulting} from applying finite-difference and averaging operators to the given image.
+Consequently, discrete differentiation operators on different staggered grid domains are defined, in particular primal first- and second-order discrete derivatives ($\mathcal{D}^{new}$, $\mathcal{E}^{new}$, $\mathcal{D}^{2new}$).
+Boundary conditions and grid domains of the images resulting from the new primal operators are determined. \item {\it{Dual difference operators:}} The adjoint operators of ($-\mathcal{D}^{new}$, $-\mathcal{E}^{new}$, $\mathcal{D}^{2new}$) which are first and second-order divergence operators ($\text{div}^{new}$, $\text{Div}^{new},$ $\text{div}^{2new}$) are derived by enforcing a discrete Gauss--Green theorem.
+In particular, the associated boundary conditions and grid domains for the images resulting from the new dual operators are determined. \item {\it{Grid interpolation}:} In order to design a discretization for TGV with some rotational invariance properties, domain conversion operators are defined.
+The staggered grid domains and boundary conditions of images obtained from these operators and their duals are studied. \item {\it{Proposed model and its Fenchel--Rockafellar dual:}} The new proposed discrete TGV model is formulated, and a dual formulation is provided for this model. \end{enumerate} The ``building blocks'' will be realized as follows.

-\subsection{Staggered grid domains of the discrete images}
+\subsection{Staggered Grid Domains of the Discrete Images}

 We start with introducing the relevant staggered grid sets. \begin{definition} For $N_1,N_2\in\mathbb{N},$ we define the following grid sets: \begin{enumerate} \item $A_{\bullet}=\{1,\ldots,N_1\}\times \{1,\ldots,N_2\}$, \item $A_{\leftrightarrow}=\{\frac{1}{2},\frac{3}{2},\ldots, N_1+\frac{1}{2}\}\times\{1,\ldots, N_2\},$ \item $A_{\updownarrow}=\{1,\ldots, N_1\}\times \{\frac{1}{2},\frac{3}{2},\ldots, N_2+\frac{1}{2}\},$ \item $\bar{A}^x_{\bullet}=\{0,1,\ldots,N_1,N_1+1\}\times \{1,\ldots,N_2\},$ \item $\bar{A}^y_{\bullet}=\{1,\ldots,N_1\}\times \{0,1,\ldots,N_2,N_2+1\},$ \item $A_{\times}=\{\frac{1}{2},\frac{3}{2},\ldots, N_1+\frac{1}{2}\}\times \{\frac{1}{2},\frac{3}{2},\ldots, N_2+\frac{1}{2}\}.$ \end{enumerate} See Figure \ref{grids} for an illustration.
 Moreover, we define the following spaces of discrete functions:\\